What Is A Trapped Nerve?

 “Sciatica” is an example of nerve irritation in the lower back which causes pain to run down or shoot down the leg.

-Sciatica often occurs only on one side and may or may not radiate below the knee.
+Sciatica usually only causes pain going down one side of the body and may or may not radiate below the knee.
 Sciatica can present with back pain, but on occasion can simply be pain or pins and needles in the leg.
 Symptoms can be experienced into the buttock and back of the thigh, into the knee and calf or even as far down as the foot.

 How Do I Know If I Have A Pinched Nerve?